cipriancozma/cloud-aws-practitioner-clf-002/README.md

 - users are people within your organization and can be grouped
 - users or groups can be assigned JSON documents called policies
+- user can select password policies and MFA
+- MFA = password you know + security device you own

+### AWS Access Keys, CLI and SDK